Nkovaturient/Nkovaturient/README.md

     <sup>`Null Encryption Hardware Algorithm` </sup>
 </p>

-## Fear what you are not, or become what you fear!
+## Fear what you are not, or become what you fear!!

 > "Learn the rules like a Pro so you can break 'em like an Artist."